anupkv1/cmpe202-whitewalkers/6th_weekly _report_Gurkirat.md

 Scrum value: Openness
 Due to my broken hand, I was giving all missed assignments today.
 Therefore,it was tough for me to study for both project and assignments.
 However, my team members had faith in me and I was able to do both tasks appropriately.

+6th week (Oct 29 to Nov 4)

+Trying to implement the design patterns in code, especially the iterator pattern.
+In addition to that, working on the enhancement in difficulty of the game as the hero proceeds in the game.
+It will be easy to play in the beginning.
+But it will keep on getting tough as the player goes on.
+For example, we can increase the movement speed of hero, or the density of enemies will keep on increasing.

+Scrum value: Courage
+In the early plannings, we were thinking about having different difficulty levels right from the beginning.
+But as the discussions proceeded, we decided to change our strategy by opting just one play style and adding the new difficulty after each certain part of game is played.